 Can you introduce yourself?

-When did you first discover art, or figure out that you wanted to make it yourself?
+When did you first discover art, or realize that you wanted to make it yourself?

 What has your art education been like so far, whether formally or informally?
 Have you had any mentors or tutors who significantly guided you toward your current practice?

 My art education has been consistent in terms of taking art class in school as a teenager, and then doing a portfolio course before going to college to study Visual Art Practice (Fine Art) for four years.
 I guess I’ve had an informal education in art so much as my interests in music and fashion and doing a lot of theatre as a teenager as well.
 I’ve never see any of these areas being mutually exclusive and there is definitely a wealth of information and references in the fields outside of formal contemporary art that I like to pull from when making.

 I would say that the tutors I had access to in college for critiques and conversations were very important in terms of refining my practice.
 I had a clear area of interest and direction with my practice very early on in college, that I found through being exposed to conversations surrounding identity politics and getting to explore my own sexuality in a city outside of the small town where I grew up.
 I came to a point in my second year of college where I asked myself whether what I was doing in terms of making was something that was creatively rewarding and was something that I was actually interested in, for myself regardless of external dialogues.
 I came to the realisation that what I was interested in was my own identity and its historical and cultural significance and what that meant for me as well as what it meant on a much larger scale.

 You describe your practice as an intersection of your heritage (Irish/English), queer culture, and material development.
 Can you elaborate a bit on this?